-- The safety zone of 30 percent or less is too low and should be increased to at least 35 percent.
+- The safety zone of 30 percent PSA share or less is too low and should be increased to at least 35 percent.
 And, qualifying for the safety zone should not require that participants contract or even be able to contract with other ACOs.
 Exclusivity will likely be an important tool to ensure that a Medicare ACO is able to meet the quality reporting and health information technology meaningful use requirements, among others, in the CMS rule.
-The promise of a safety zone is seriously compromised if it is too low and exclusivity is not permitted. - The indicia of "clinical integration" included in the CMS rule and relied on by the antitrust agencies is overly prescriptive and unnecessary.
+The promise of a safety zone is seriously compromised if it is too low and exclusivity is not permitted.
+Moreover, exclusivity of primary care providers is expressly required under the CMS rule. - The indicia of "clinical integration" included in the CMS rule and relied on by the antitrust agencies is overly prescriptive and unnecessary.
 This includes, for example, a "leadership and management structure" that anticipates a formal governing body where "ACO participants hold at least 75 percent control."
 The antitrust agencies should specify which criteria are related to antitrust issues and applicable to clinically integrated health care organizations. - The rural exception is too narrow.
 Having a larger share of providers where necessary should be allowed under the exception if the providers are nonexclusive (available to work with others).